nhsbsa/nhsbsa-digital-playbook/src/development/coding-logging.md

 ### Content

-Log entries should represent atomic events with enough contextual information to understand that event.
+Log entries should represent atomic events with contextual information to understand the event.

 * It should not be necessary to cross reference one log entry with another to understand it.
 * Contextual information should include the application flow and logic that caused the event